The last year has been a strain, not only on global economies but also on the mental health of consumers around the world.

 Wolverine [WWW], on the other hand, is a $1.65bn footwear name that has a number of leading brands under its business that should see an upturn in demand such as Sperry, Saucony and Merrell — the latter of which is the most popular hiking boot brand and Sperry is the number one brand in boating.

 The concern is that 85% of its sales in 2019 were via the wholesale channel and just 10% came in from ecommerce, but I expect a positive shift to occur as it pursues direct-to-consumer strategies like many of its peers.
-At 10.2 times earnings and 11.5% operating margins, its shares seem cheap and attractive.
+At 16.13 times earnings and 4.5% operating margins, its shares seem relatively cheap and attractive.

 Deckers Outdoor [DECK] is another favorite outdoor footwear name of mine.
 The stock had an excellent buying opportunity into the sell-off in March.
-Despite the stock climbing since, the $5bn company remains attractive with a clean balance sheet, industry-leading margins, and at 17.5 times earnings.
+Despite the stock climbing steadily since, the $9bn company remains relatively attractive with a clean balance sheet, industry-leading margins, and at 25.26 times earnings.

-It has a number of leading brands with major consumer momentum like UGG, Teva, Sanuk, Hoka One One and Koolaburra.
-Deckers has also pursued a strong direct-to-consumer strategy with 35% of sales stemming from that channel.
+It has a number of leading brands with major consumer momentum including UGG, Teva, Sanuk, Hoka One One and Koolaburra.
+Deckers has also pursued a strong direct-to-consumer strategy, with 35% of sales stemming from that channel.

 The outdoor apparel stocks to watch